Mathuv/guides-django/starter_2/README.md

 In `starter_1` we intialized a vagrant machine, installed and configued virtualenvwrapper in our VM and then setup our Django project.
 If we wanted to start a new project we would have to go through all of those steps again.
 That is a very manual process.
 Instead, this starter is going to show you how to setup a provisioning script, which will be run by vagrant.

-By setting up a provisioning script we ensure that we do not have to repeat the repetitive tasks that are `starter_1`'s steps 12-22.
+By setting up a provisioning script we ensure that we do not have to repeat steps 12-22 from `starter_1`.
 In addition, we remove several points of failure.
 I.E. automating allows us to avoid the opportunity to make mistakes.

 ### Housekeeping